rainlanguage/docs.rainprotocol.xyz/docs/orderbook/0-introduction.md

 # Introduction

-The Rain Orderbook is an onchain orderbook contract that enables users to deploy complex, onchain strategies for managing token trades.
+Raindex is an onchain orderbook contract that enables users to deploy complex, onchain strategies for managing token trades.

-Unlike traditional order books, Rain Orderbook orders contain dynamic algorithms that express how tokens should move between vaults.
+Unlike traditional order books, Raindex orders contain dynamic algorithms that express how tokens should move between vaults.

 Strategies are expressed using Rainlang, a domain specific language that is interpreted onchain.
 Every strategy must evaluate to a maximum amount and a price ratio for a trade; but other than that, strategies are near-infinitely flexible.
 In addition, Rainlang itself is permissionlessly extensible - the protocol allows for many interpreters supporting many possible versions of the language.